floomby/SpaceGame/README.md

 - Defining units, missiles, effects, etc should be easier
 - Economy is very boring right now

+### More stuff to do

+- Finish dialog refactoring (finishing for station dialogs is somewhat more complex than settings and map)
+- Find and fix the absolute anchor speed bug

 ### MMO Stuff

 - Play as guest (low priority)